What is pregnancy like at 21 weeks?

 This MNT Knowledge Center feature is part of a series of articles on pregnancy.
-It provides a summary of each stage of pregnancy, what to expect, and insights into how your baby is developing.
-Take a look at the other articles in the series:
+It provides a summary of this stage of pregnancy, what to expect, and insights into the development of your fetus.

 Week 21 of pregnancy may see stretch marks begin to develop around the abdomen.